Full-Body Articulated Human-Object Interaction: Introduction

-Interacting with articulated objects involves complicated spatial and physical relationships, with severe occlusions and rich contacts that incapacitate conventional pose estimation methods that rely on point cloud template-matching~\cite{zhang2020perceiving,wang2019normalized,he2020pvn3d,peng2019pvnet,li2020category}.
-The contact-rich property also challenges capturing the fine details in reconstruction, as even small errors can result in implausible interactions such as penetration and floatation.
+Engaging with articulated objects entails grappling with intricate spatial and physical relationships, often entailing occlusions and intricate points of contact.
+The intricacy of these dynamics thrusts conventional pose estimation mechanisms reliant on point cloud template-matching~\cite{zhang2020perceiving,wang2019normalized,he2020pvn3d,peng2019pvnet,li2020category} into the realm of insufficiency.
+The prominence of contacts further compounds the endeavor of precise reconstruction, as slight inaccuracies can swiftly usher implausible interactions into the picture.

-We devise the following three solutions to tackle the above three challenges, respectively.
+The trajectory of this research endeavors to navigate the above three challenges through the prism of three principal solutions, respectively:

-To address the scarcity of \ac{fahoi} dataset, we present \ac{dataset}, a large-scale \ac{fahoi} dataset with multi-view RGB-D sequences.
-As shown in \cref{fig:teaser}, \ac{dataset} includes \NHOURS hours of diverse interactions among \NSUBJ participants and \NOBJ sittable objects (\eg, chairs, sofas, stools, and benches), 28 of which have movable parts; each frame includes 3D meshes of whole-body humans and objects.
-In this work, we focus on interactions with sittable objects; they are diverse in structure and contain distinct movable parts that afford various whole-body human interactions.
+To confront the scarcity of \ac{fahoi} datasets, we introduce \ac{dataset}, a multi-view RGB-D dataset.
+Illustrated in \cref{fig:teaser}, \ac{dataset} chronicles a diverse tapestry of interactions, seamlessly intertwining \NSUBJ participants with \NOBJ sittable objects (\eg, chairs, sofas, stools, and benches).
+28 of these objects are endowed with moveable parts.
+Each frame encapsulates 3D meshes of both human \textbf{whole-bodies} and objects, casting a spotlight on interactions with sittable objects that encompass a diverse spectrum of structures and distinctive movable elements conducive to multifarious human interactions.

-To address the natural variance of kinematic structures, we purposefully select representative objects with diverse kinematic structures for \ac{dataset}.
-Existing datasets~\cite{xiang2020sapien,wang2019shape2motion,liu2022akb} and methods~\cite{li2020category,abbatematteo2019learning,mu2021a,tseng2022cla} for articulated objects assume similar or identical kinematic structure for intra-class objects; this assumption fails when dealing with real-world daily objects.
-The kinematic structures in \ac{dataset} vary from a rigid stool with no articulation to swivel chairs with 7 movable parts.
-Each part is connected to its parent by a revolute joint, a prismatic joint, or a combination of the two.
+To traverse the labyrinth of kinematic diversity, \ac{dataset} meticulously selects representative objects characterized by an eclectic array of structures.
+Unlike traditional datasets and methodologies tethered to uniform kinematics~\cite{xiang2020sapien,wang2019shape2motion,liu2022akb}, we champion real-world heterogeneity, encompassing the gamut from rigid stools to swivel chairs boasting up to 7 movable components.
+Each component is linked to its parent through a nexus of revolute, prismatic, or composite joints.